 Independent Voices is an open access digital collection of alternative press newspapers, magazines and journals, drawn from the special collections of participating libraries.
 These periodicals were produced by feminists, dissident GIs, campus radicals, Native Americans, anti-war activists, Black Power advocates, Hispanics, LGBT activists, the extreme right-wing press and alternative literary magazines during the latter half of the 20th century.

 The Making of America "The Cornell University Library Making of America Collection is a digital library of primary sources in American social history from the antebellum period through reconstruction.
 The collection is particularly strong in the subject areas of education, psychology, American history, sociology, religion, and science and technology.
 This site provides access to 267 monograph volumes and over 100,000 journal articles with 19th century imprints."

 A collection of periodical indexes created in the nineteenth century.
 Includes: Index to the New York Times (1863-1905); Index to Harper's Magazine (1880-1905); Poole's Index to Periodical Literature (1802-1906); Stead's Index to Periodical Literature (the "British Poole's") (1890-1902); Index to the New York Daily Tribune 1875-1906; Descriptive catalog of the government publications of the U. S. (1774-1881).

-(1891 - present) The title of the student paper has changed over time from The Mount Holyoke to The Mount Holyoke News to Choragos to The Mount Holyoke News.
+(1891 - April 2017) The title of the student paper has changed over time from The Mount Holyoke to The Mount Holyoke News to Choragos to The Mount Holyoke News.
 Tip: This digital collection is still a work in progress.
 Currently you can only search by keyword, not by date.
 However, it is possible to sort by date issued and browse in chronological order.